-3.15 An application for a Street Collection Permit must be made to the Council in writing on the prescribed application form no later than one month before the proposed collection date.
-The application period of one month may be reduced if there are special reasons for doing so.
+- 3.12.
+An application for a Street Collection Permit must be made to the Council in writing on the prescribed application form no later than one month before the proposed collection date.
+The application period of one month may be reduced if there are special reasons for doing so. - 3.13.
+Street Collection Permit Application forms may be downloaded from the Council's website together with a copy of the street collection regulations or alternatively obtained from the Council's Licensing Section at the following address:- Lichfield District Council, District Council House, Frog Lane, Lichfield, Staffordshire, WS13 6YU, Telephone 01543 308073 Email licensing@lichfielddc.gov.uk. - 3.14.
+The application form must be fully and correctly completed and accompanied by any required information. - 3.15.
+The application form will need to include the location from which the organisation wishes to collect, the date & time of the collection and the number of collectors to be used. - 3.16.
+If the location is on private land, for example the Three Spires Shopping Centre, permission off the land owner will be required. - 3.17.
+Where the application is on behalf of a registered charity a letter of authority is required and this must accompany the application form. - 3.18.
+Failure to provide the necessary information may result in an application being delayed or refused. - 3.19.
+Applications will be considered by the Licensing Authority on their respective merits and the Licensing Authority will either: - Issue a permit specifying the requested date and location; or - Refuse to issue a permit. - 3.20.
+Within one month after the date of any collection or sale the person, society, committee or other body of persons responsible for the collection shall forward to Lichfield District council's Licensing Department a statement in the form set out in the schedule to the regulations. - 3.21.
+The proceeds of statement form must be certified by the auditor of the society or by some independent responsible person. - 3.22.
+This statement of returns must detail the amount received, the expenses incurred in connection with such collection or sale. - 3.23.
+Where a street collection application has been refused, the applicant will be advised in writing of the reasons for refusal.

-- 3.16 Street Collection Permit Application forms may be downloaded from the Council's website together with a copy of the street collection regulations or alternatively obtained from the Council's Licensing Section at the following address:- Lichfield District Council, District Council House, Frog Lane, Lichfield, Staffordshire, WS13 6YU, Telephone 01543 308073 Email licensing@lichfielddc.gov.uk. - 3.17 The application form must be fully and correctly completed and accompanied by any required information. - 3.18 The application form will need to include the location from which the organisation wishes to collect, the date & time of the collection and the number of collectors to be used. - 3.19 Where the application is on behalf of a registered charity a letter of authority is required and this must accompany the application form. - 3.20 Failure to provide the necessary information may result in an application being delayed or refused. - 3.21 Applications will be considered by the Licensing Authority on their respective merits and the Licensing Authority will either: - (a) Issue a permit specifying the requested date and location; or - (b) Refuse to issue a permit. - 3.22 Within one month after the date of any collection or sale the person, society, committee or other body of persons responsible for the collection shall forward to Lichfield District council's Licensing Department a statement in the form set out in the schedule to the regulations. - 3.23 The proceeds of statement form must be certified by the auditor of the society or by some independent responsible person. - 3.24 This statement of returns must detail the amount received, the expenses incurred in connection with such collection or sale. - 3.25 Where a street collection application has been refused, the applicant will be advised in writing of the reasons for refusal. - 3.26 There is no formal right of appeal against any decision made by the Council to grant or refused an application for a street collection permit, other than by way of Judicial Review.
+3.24.
+There is no formal right of appeal against any decision made by the Council to grant or refused an application for a street collection permit, other than by way of Judicial Review.
 However in the interest of fairness if an organisation is unhappy about the decision to refuse their application they can request that the decision is reviewed.
 They should do so by writing to the Head of Regulatory Services, Housing and Wellbeing Lichfield District Council, District Council House, Frog Lane, Lichfield, Staffordshire, WS13 6YU.

-3.27 Direct Debit collections
+Direct Debit collections

-- 3.28 Direct Debit collections are where pledges are collected for direct debit donations.
-This type of collection does not require permission from the Local Authority as there are no legal provisions for these types of collections. - 3.29 In an attempt to regulate the frequency and location of Direct Debit collections the council has entered into a site agreement with the Public Fundraising Regulatory Association (PFRA).
-A copy of the Council's agreement with the Public Fundraising Regulatory Association (PFRA) can be viewed on the council's website www.lichfielddc.gov.uk.add link
+- 3.25.
+Direct Debit collections are where pledges are collected for direct debit donations.
+This type of collection does not require permission from the Local Authority as there are no legal provisions for these types of collections. - 3.26.
+In an attempt to regulate the frequency and location of Direct Debit collections the council has entered into a site agreement with the Institute of fundraising (IOF).